liamganose/portfolio/README.md

 2. Make sure you have docker installed.
 3. Run `docker-compose build` followed by `docker-compose up`.
 4. Go to `localhost:4000` to view.

-# To do
-1. Automate deploying using actions